Formats and Prices

 He felt better?
 This quick?
 She didn’t believe him.

 “I’m going to the bathroom.”
 He stood, taking his backpack with him.

 “Okay,” she said, nodding.

 - "Leesa Cross-Smith is a consummate storyteller who uses her formidable talents to tell the oft-overlooked stories of people living in that great swath of place between the left and right coasts."—Roxane Gay, New York Times bestselling author

 - “This book hits the ground running.
 Cross-Smith writes tenderly about the trial and error of intimacy and draws you in with enormous warmth and control.”—Raven Leilani, New York Times bestselling author of Luster

-- "Leesa Cross-Smith writes the way many people wish they could: ferociously, tenderly, and with a tremendous amount of heart."—Kristen Arnett, New York Times bestselling author of Mostly Dead Things (on So We Can Glow)
+- "Leesa Cross-Smith writes the way many people wish they could: ferociously, tenderly, and with a tremendous amount of heart.
+The stories contained in So We Can Glow showcase the very best of Cross-Smith's voice.
+They stick with readers long after the book is closed.
+This collection is tantalizing and Cross-Smith is a delight."—Kristen Arnett, New York Times bestselling author of Mostly Dead Things (on So We Can Glow)